LuckyLin/fluency03.github.io/_posts/2016-02-01-TED Talk Let's design social media that drives real change.md

 Wael Ghonim had his first TED Talk --- --- [Inside the Egyptian revolution](https://www.ted.com/talks/wael_ghonim_inside_the_egyptian_revolution) about 4 - 5 years ago.
 By comparing his two videos, it is clear to find out his rational thinking.
 His thought was richer, further, deeper and more thoroughly.
 It was such varying of rationality that perfectly interpreted that Internet Activist is not Internet Mod.
-Unfortunately,
+Unfortunately, there are always some people being afraid of an well-ordered world, who are stirring the muddy place, cheating and lying, however, flagged by so called justice and defencer.